27 Nov 2019

-- Real GDP of the 10-nation ASEAN grew by 5.2% in 2017, helped by robust domestic demand and recovery of exports.
-The Asian Development Bank (ADB) expects the trade bloc to expand by 5.1% in 2018.
+- Real GDP of the 10-nation ASEAN grew by 5.1% in 2018, helped by robust domestic demand.
+The Asian Development Bank (ADB) expects the GDP growth of the trade bloc to moderate to 4.8% in 2019.

 - The ASEAN Economic Community (AEC) was officially launched on 31 December 2015 to create a single market to enable an easier movement of goods, services, investment, capital and people across the region.

 - ASEAN and Hong Kong signed a Free Trade Agreement and a related Investment Agreement in November 2017.
-The agreements are expected to enter into force on 1 January 2019 at the earliest.
+The agreements with Laos, Myanmar, Singapore, Thailand, Vietnam and Malaysia have entered into force.

-- In the first nine months of 2018, Hong Kong’s total exports to ASEAN increased by 7.3% YOY to US$28.9 billion, while imports from the trade bloc totaled US$73.0 billion in the same period, representing a 20.1% YOY increase.
+- In the first nine months of 2019, Hong Kong’s total exports to ASEAN increased by 2.6% YOY to US$29.6 billion, while imports from the trade bloc totaled US$65.7 billion in the same period, representing a 9.9% YOY decrease.

 Current Economic Situation

-ASEAN is a fast expanding trade bloc in Asia with a growing economic clout.
-With a combined population of over 640 million, ASEAN’s aggregate economic size surpassing US$2.7 trillion in 2017.
+ASEAN is a fast-expanding trade bloc in Asia with a growing economic clout.
+With a combined population of over 649 million, ASEAN’s aggregate economic size surpassing US$2.9 trillion in 2018.

 Marking a major milestone in the regional economic integration agenda, the ASEAN Economic Community (AEC) was officially launched on 31 December 2015 to create a single market to enable an easier movement of goods, services, investment, capital and people across the region.
 The formal establishment of the AEC does not point to an end of the efforts in achieving further integration among the AEC countries, be it economic, political and socio-cultural.
 The AEC Blueprint 2025 was adopted by ASEAN leaders in November 2015, providing the broad directions through strategic measures in five areas for the AEC from 2016 to 2025.

-If treated as a single entity, the AEC would be ranked as the third largest economy in Asia and the sixth largest in the world (after the US, China, Japan, Germany and the UK based on 2016 figures).
+If treated as a single entity, the AEC would be ranked as the third largest economy in Asia and the fifth largest in the world (after the US, China, Japan and Germany based on 2017 figures).
 Yet, the AEC is diverse in terms of income level.
-While the bloc has an average per capita income of around US$4,300, that of individual members ranges from a low of around US$1,400 in Cambodia to more than US$50,000 in Singapore.
+While the bloc has an average per capita income of around US$4,600, that of individual members ranges from a low of around US$1,400 in Myanmar to more than US$60,000 in Singapore.

-The ASEAN economy as a whole expanded by 5.2% in 2017 and the growth is expected to remain steady at 5.1% in 2018, supported by robust domestic demand and solid export performance in many member states.
+The ASEAN economy as a whole expanded by 5.1% in 2018 and the growth is expected to moderate to 4.8% in 2019, mainly due to the slowdown in investment and export growth in some member states.

-In 2017, inward FDI flow to ASEAN rose by 11.6% to US$137 billion from US$123 billion in 2016 due to a significant rise in cross-border merger and acquisition (M&A) activities, according to the ASEAN Investment Report 2018.
-Performances of ASEAN member states differed, with Indonesia and Thailand showing a strong increase, while Malaysia and Singapore witnessing a decline in 2017.
+In 2018, inward FDI flow to ASEAN rose by 5.3% to US$155 billion from US$145 billion in 2017.
+Performances of ASEAN member states differed, with Thailand, Vietnam and Cambodia showing a strong increase, while Malaysia and Myanmar witnessing a decline in 2018.

 An expanding middle class in ASEAN, estimated to be over one-quarter of the ASEAN population, has been fuelling consumer spending and retail sales in the organised channels.
 Within ASEAN, Indonesia is estimated to have the biggest number of middle-class people, while Vietnam has recently shown the fastest growth in the middle-class people, despite a much smaller population size.